WMSC (FM): At the beginning...

 Helvey spent the summer of 1966 exploring the Educational FM channel allocations, working with a communication law firm and broadcast consulting engineers in Washington, DC, to find an available channel in the crowded New York metropolitan broadcast market.
 The fall 1966 semester found the members of The Voice of Montclair State working on programming ideas and schedules, acquiring equipment including several low power AM transmitters to be installed in MSC dormitories to launch an AM carrier-current station by the beginning of 1967.
 The transmitters were purchased new from Low Power Broadcasting, Inc., while most of the other studio gear was purchased used, including the original Western Electric broadcast console.
 The station operated from 6 am until midnight seven days a week during the regular semester.
 Programming consisted of DJ shows spinning donated records, playback of "live" recorded concerts of campus musical organizations including the campus folk singing group, The Dirdy Birdies, interviews with student leaders, promoting campus activities and other programming of interest to the dormitory population and the few off-campus students who could receive the low power AM signal.

 Upon Helvey's graduation, and under the guidance of Les Anderson, vice-chairman; Barbara Faber, business manager; Wendy Burke, recording secretary; Ellen Connelly, corresponding secretary; George Steinmetz, chief engineer and the rest of the staff, WVMS continued to grow.

-Helvey's final contribution to WVMS was to negotiate an arrangement with WFMU, at the time the FM campus radio station of Upsala College in East Orange, to broadcast a 27-hour WVMS Marathon program over WFMU's station one weekend during the spring 1967 semester.
-Working with the engineers at WFMU, the WVMS engineering staff and the Bell Telephone Company, broadcast Tie line division, all the technical arrangements were attended to.
-Other members of the WVMS staff solicited and gained the enthusiastic assistance and support of many organizations on the Montclair State campus to create 27 hours of continuous live programming that included a talent show, performances by various campus musical groups, interviews, a sports car rally and various other events that allowed the communities in northern New Jersey and the New York metropolitan area to learn what Montclair State College was all about and all of the community oriented activities that were available for their participation and enjoyment.
-When WVMS signed off and turned WFMU's transmitter back over, WVMS had put Montclair State College on the map a little more than it was before the Marathon, it had pulled together many campus organizations in a display of support and commitment and there was one triumphant, but very tired WVMS staff.
+Helvey's final contribution to WVMS was to negotiate an arrangement with WFMU, at the time the FM campus radio station of Upsala College in East Orange, to broadcast a 27-hour WVMS marathon program over WFMU's station one weekend during the spring 1967 semester.
+Technical arrangements were made by the engineers at WFMU, the WVMS engineering staff, and the Bell Telephone Company broadcast Tie line division.
+Many organizations on the Montclair State campus pitched in to create 27 hours of continuous live programming.
+This programming included a talent show, performances by campus musical groups, interviews, a sports car rally, and various events that allowed the public to learn about Montclair State College and the activities they offer.